 The Superhero Squad Show

-Mystique appeared in The Super Hero Squad Show impersonating Black Widow to gain access to the Helicarrier and eventually the SHIELD headquarters in order to steal the infinity fractals secured there.
+Mystique appeared in The Super Hero Squad Show, impersonating Black Widow to gain access to the Helicarrier and eventually the SHIELD headquarters in order to steal the infinity fractals secured there.
 In a fight with Iron Man she used her Black Widow form to convince the other squad members to attack him saying he is the impostor.
 She is revealed to the heroes when she is struck in the head with Thor's hammer, causing her powers to go crazy and making her take on mixed-mated forms of other heroes/villains (such as using Modok's head and abomination's legs).
 When she regains her senses, she traps the squad heroes in a force field as Doom arrives. however, the villainess Screaming Mimi was really the SHIELD agent Songbird in disguise and helped free the heroes.
 Mystique was then arrested by SHIELD and has not been seen in season one since.
 While disguised as Black Widow, nearly all the squad members were showing romantic feelings for her, giving her a multitude of chocolates and flowers and Tony even asking her out to an Italian restaurant.
 During her fight with Tony, she did reveal she likes Italian food.
 Her appearance is her comic book form, although a more cartoony style to match the rest of the series.
 Also in this episode, she takes on the forms of Iron Man (complete with his suit's features), Falcon, Silver Surfer (complete with the board, although unable to stand on it), Thor, Captain America, and even Hulk (although this made her seriously clumsy due to not being used to Hulk's size and weight, although Wolverine jokes the stumbling is an improvement).
 She was voiced by Lena Headey, who would later become famous for playing Cersei Lannister in Game of Thrones.

 Marvel Disk Wars: The Avengers